odoo/documentation/accounting/payables/pay/multiple.rst

 .. image:: ./media/multiple09.png
   :align: center

-We are creating the following bills with the assignment of the above payment term.
+We are creating the following invoices with the assignment of the above payment term.

 .. image:: ./media/multiple10.png
   :align: center

-We have created the following bills:
+We have created the following invoices:

 .. image:: ./media/multiple11.png
   :align: center